gradle/gradle/design-docs/features/build-platform/README.md

             }
         }

-        use id: 'com.company.build.internal', version: '1.8'
+        use {
+            group 'com.company.build.internal' name 'build-platform' version '1.8'
         }
+    }

 ### Implementation

 - Introduce a new DSL to the `Settings` class.
-The DSL can be used to provide the base information of build platform (`id` and `version`) as well as the target location hosting the build platform meta-data.
+The DSL can be used to provide the base information of build platform (`group`, `name` and `version`) as well as the target location hosting the build platform meta-data.
 - Maven and Ivy repositories can be specified as target locations.
 Other target location are out-of-scope for this story.
 - During the initialization phase of a Gradle build the DSL is evaluated.
 The underlying data structure is populated.